 Soon after arriving in Tokyo-3 to see his father, Gendo, Shinji is pressured into piloting EVA-01 against an attacking Angel.
 The battle scares the hell out of him, but he survives, and somehow, succeeds, becoming NERV’s newest recruit.
 This is all part of Gendo’s plan, and Shinji joins Rei Ayanami and Asuka Langley in fighting the constant barrage against celestial beings.

-The swift finale got a mixed reception from viewers in the mid-’90s, leading Anno and production company Gainax to remake it into a movie.
+The swift finale got a mixed reception from viewers in the mid-’90s, leading Anno and production company Gainax to remake it into one of the best anime movies.
 Essential viewing if you want to get the most out of everything that follows.

 Death and Rebirth (1997)